toxintoxin/memento-docusaurus/docs/lab/protocol/lipidomics.md

 |Ammonium formate||CNW|安谱|CAEQ-4-014568-0050|

 The formic acid can be dispensed into a small bottle.
 Ammonium formate is prepared in a small bottle at a concentration of 5M.
+The density of ammonium formate is relatively low.
+It is recommended to add 12.61g of ammonium formate to a 50ml centrifuge tube, then bring the volume up to 40ml, resulting in a final concentration of 5M, which is sufficient for a long period of use.

 ### Solution A